Estimated reading time: 4 minutes

 Whether you roast your beans or buy them from a coffee roaster with a private label program, selling them to your customers is a great way to build your brand and generate extra revenue.
 You can even sell them online through your website.
 When your customers grind and brew your beans at home, your coffee shop’s name is visible on the bag, which helps create greater brand awareness.

-If you buy your beans from a roaster, make sure they are on the same page as you when it comes to your expectations.
+If you buy your beans from a roaster, ensure they are on the same page as you regarding your expectations.
 You will need consistent quality beans, timely deliveries, and no unexpected problems.
 Both you and your roaster will succeed and build a successful long-term business relationship.

 Balboa Capital hopes you found these tips helpful.
 We support independent coffee shops nationwide with fast, easy, and hassle-free funding.
 If you need funding to finance coffee equipment or want to get a coffee shop business loan, we might be able to help.